Environmental Protection Agency (EPA).

 The Agency is not aware of any country requiring a tolerance for the SANFCs nor have any CODEX Maximum Residue Levels been established for any food crops at this time.

-Therefore, an exemption from the requirement of a tolerance is established for residues of the SANFCs, under the tolerance expression mono-, di-, and trimethylnapthalenesulfonic acids and napthalenesulfonic acids formaldehyde condensates, ammonium and sodium salts, when used as inert ingredients in pesticide formulations applied pre-harvest and post-harvest.
+Therefore, an exemption from the requirement of a tolerance is established for residues of the sodium and ammonium naphthalenesulfonate formaldehyde condensates, under the tolerance expression mono-, di-, and trimethylnapthalenesulfonic acids and napthalenesulfonic acids formaldehyde condensates, ammonium and sodium salts, when used as inert ingredients in pesticide formulations applied to growing crops under 40 CFR 180.920.

 VII.
 Statutory and Executive Order Reviews